dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 You will then need to wait for the PR to be reviewed.
 You cannot review your own code.
-Only maintainers can merge your code, and they do that only after a review has been completed and all review comments have been addressed and approved.
+Only maintainers can merge your code, and they do that only after a review has been completed, and all review comments have been addressed and approved.

 #### Update pull request of yours